 makes normal daily movements exercise.
 This will keep you doing more of what you want to do!
 You will be challenged physically and cognitively while working on strength, balance, agility, aerobics, and flexibility.

-PWR! is perfect if you have balance or mobility limitations (use a wheelchair, walker or rollator).
-You can exercise either sitting or standing and all of the exercises can be modified to be easier or harder depending on your capabilities.
+PWR! is perfect if you have balance or mobility limitations (use a wheelchair, walker or rollator) because you can exercise either sitting or standing.
+Also, all of the exercises can be modified to be easier or harder depending on your capabilities.

 DANCE with PD